Infopercept/Regex-Intelligence-Exchange-by-Infopercept/DEPLOYMENT.md

    - Set "Branch" to "master" and "/docs" folder
 5. Click "Save"

+**Note**: The repository includes a `.nojekyll` file in the `/docs` directory to disable Jekyll processing, and the `CNAME` file has been updated to point to the correct domain.

 ### 3. Manual Deployment Process

 Since we're using manual deployment, you'll need to follow these steps each time you want to deploy changes: